deadwronggames/ZServices/README.md

 ### Examples

-Add any service you like as Monobehaviour to the persitant prefab.
-Register your service in Awake() method.
+Add any service you like as Monobehaviour to the persistent prefab.
+Register your service in the service's `Awake()` method.
 ```csharp
 public class MyService : MonoBehaviour, IService
 {